 After graduation you have a choice.
 You may either make individual payments to your previous lender(s) and to the Department of Education for your Direct Loans, or you can consolidate your loans into one simple payment.
 You may either consolidate all your loans with your previous lender, or with the Department of Education.

 Q2.
 Do I have to complete another Master Promissory Note and Entrance Counseling Form?

 Yes, you must sign a new Direct Loan Master Promissory Note because you will now be borrowing from a new lender.
-This will be the last promissory note you will have to sign as long as you continue to attend RU.
+This will be the last promissory note you will have to sign as long as you continue to attend Roosevelt University.
 Another benefit of participating in the Federal Direct Loan Program is that the Master Promissory Note Process is completely on-line.
 You will also need to complete a Direct Loan Entrance Counseling session which can also be done on-line.

 Q3.
 How and when do I complete a Direct Loan Master Promissory Note and a Direct Loan Entrance Counseling session?

 We would like you to complete a Direct Loan Master Promissory Note as soon as possible (if you plan on borrowing).

 You may do so at: https://studentloans.gov/.
 You should also complete the Direct Loan Entrance Counseling on-line at: https://studentloans.gov/